nickscha/beneath/README.md

 # beneath (in development)
 A C89 standard compliant, single header, nostdlib (no C Standard Library) Beneath Graphics Engine (BENEATH).

-For more information please look at the "beneath.h" file or take a look at the "examples" or "tests" folder.

 > [!WARNING]
 > THIS PROJECT IS A WORK IN PROGRESS!
 ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!
 USE THIS PROJECT AT YOUR OWN RISK!